elharony/google-mobile-web-specialist-certification-guide/README.md

 If you have questions, you will find the answers here!

 ### Why did you create this guide?
-I didn't create this guide from scratch, I copied the [Mobile Web Specialist Study Guide](https://developers.google.com/training/certification/mobile-web-specialist/StudyGuide-MobileWebSpecialist.pdf) content and resources.

-**Why I am doing this?** I will start my journey to get ```The Mobile Web Specialist``` certification today, and I want to add more resources to this guide when I reach every part and find useful - Free or Paid - resources.
+I didn't create this guide from scratch, I copied the [Mobile Web Specialist Study Guide](https://developers.google.com/training/certification/mobile-web-specialist/StudyGuide-MobileWebSpecialist.pdf) content and resources because I will start my journey to get ```The Mobile Web Specialist``` certification today, and I want to add more useful - Free or Paid - resources to this guide to help others and save their time!

-Google wrote a very useful note - it was the reason for this guide - in their ```Mobile Web Specialist Study Guide```:
+Google wrote a very useful note - it is one of the reasons to write this guide - in their ```Mobile Web Specialist Study Guide```:
 >  Note that these resources form only a small portion of what is available on the web, and we encourage you to do additional research

 ### Is it a FREE certification?